Dual Path Attribution: Efficient Attribution for SwiGLU-Transformers through Layer-Wise Target Propagation: Conclusion

 \section{Conclusion}

-~ In this paper, we introduced \emph{Dual Path Attribution} (DPA), a novel mechanistic interpretability framework that definitively bridges the gap between attribution faithfulness and computational efficiency.
-By analytically decomposing the bilinear transformations of SwiGLU-based Transformers into complementary content and control pathways, DPA successfully captures complex non-linear component interactions often lost in standard linear approximations.
-Crucially, our target-centric formulation enables exact, single-pass attribution with an $O(1)$ time complexity with respect to the number of model components.
-This allows for the precise isolation of causal mechanisms—down to individual attention heads and MLP neurons—without the prohibitive overhead of exhaustive activation patching.
-Extensive empirical evaluations confirm that DPA consistently achieves state-of-the-art faithfulness across diverse benchmarks while maintaining unprecedented computational efficiency.
-Ultimately, DPA provides a highly robust and practical tool for uncovering the internal reasoning pathways of modern large language models.
+~ We introduced \emph{Dual Path Attribution} (DPA), a mechanistic interpretability framework that bridges attribution faithfulness and computational efficiency.
+By decomposing the bilinear transformations of SwiGLU-based Transformers into complementary content and control pathways, DPA captures non-linear component interactions overlooked by linear approximations and enables exact, single-pass attribution with $O(1)$ component-level complexity.
+This isolates causal mechanisms down to individual attention heads and MLP neurons without the overhead of exhaustive activation patching.
+Extensive empirical evaluations confirm that DPA consistently achieves state-of-the-art faithfulness across diverse benchmarks while maintaining unprecedented computational efficiency, providing a robust and practical tool for uncovering the internal reasoning pathways of modern large language models.